zainab-hsini/poster-stormer/README.md

 - **State Variables**:
   - `numberOfPosters`: Tracks the number of posters requested by the user.
-  - `postersToDisplay`: Holds the array of posters to display, based on the mock data or actual generated posters.
+  - `postersToDisplay`: Holds the array of generated posters.
   - `currentIndex`: Tracks the current poster displayed.
+  - `inputValue`: Stores the user’s input for the movie plot.

 - **Functions**:
-  - `handleGenerate`: Slices the `mockPosters` data based on `numberOfPosters` and sets the selected posters in the display.
+  - `handleGenerate`: Calls the backend `/generate_prompt` endpoint, then uses the Flux API to generate the poster based on the returned prompt.
-  - `handleNext` and `handlePrev`: Navigate through the list of generated posters, updating `currentIndex` as needed.
+  - `handleNext` and `handlePrev`: Navigate through the list of generated posters, updating `currentIndex`.

 - **Components Used**:
-  - `<PromptInput />`: The text input for movie prompt.
+  - `<PromptInput />`: The text input for the movie plot.
   - `<AdditionalOptions />`: Displays the genre, decade, and style selectors.
-  - `<PosterDisplay />`: Displays the generated poster along with navigation buttons.
+  - `<PosterDisplay />`: Displays the generated poster with navigation buttons.

 ### PromptInput